-Liquidity risk arises from the Company's financial activities and management of positions.
-It includes both the risk of being unable to fund assets at appropriate maturities and rates and the risk of being unable to liquidate an asset at a reasonable price and in an appropriate timeframe.
+Liquidity risk arises as a result of the financial activities of the Company and in the management of positions.
+It includes both the risk of being unable to fund assets at appropriate maturities and rates and the risk of being unable to liquidate an asset at a reasonable price and in an appropriate time frame.
 The Company holds a portfolio of liquid assets as part of its liquidity risk management strategy, to ensure continuous operations and compliance with legal requirements with respect to the value of liquidity ratios.